 - Sustainability is also integrated into academics at Knox.
 These courses span a diverse array of departments and programs exploring sustainability issues, while many Knox professors and students are involved in research relating to sustainability.

-- Students find hands-on involvement in sustainability initiatives by living in EcoHouse, joining a student organization such as KARES, Garden Club, or Bee Club, and working for the Office of Sustainability on these ongoing programs.
+- Students find hands-on involvement in sustainability initiatives by living in EcoHouse, joining a student organization such as Students 4 Sustainability and the Food Recovery Network, and working for the Office of Sustainability on these ongoing programs.

 Here are the results of some of Knox's sustainability programming: